thiamine deficiency - light at end of tunnel

 Over the next four months, I began to weaken.
 I had no strength, my legs were weak, and my mental exhaustion was increasing.
 I went through all kinds of doctors: rheumatologists, neurologists, internal medicine, traumatologists, and at the end, they concluded that I had fibromyalgia and chronic fatigue syndrome.
 That’s it.
 That is the best they could do and they offered no help.

-Taking Matters into My Own Hands: The Fluorquinolone Connection
+Taking Matters Into My Own Hands: The Fluoroquinolone Connection

 I began to read to realize that they are catch-all diagnoses, where they put people with multiple symptoms.
 Eventually, I found a doctor who began to treat the intestinal microbiota, to change my diet, reduce stress, etc. This was from 2014 to 2016.
 While it is true that I learned to manage crises so as not to live with pain 24 hours a day, I was stuck.
 I was still exhausted and had neuralgia on the left side of my body.
 So over these last two years I have tried other doctors, I have gone to neurologists specialized in amino acid biochemistry, but nobody knows why my health has declined so much.
 I have tried acupuncture, antioxidant therapy, etc. At the same time, I have not stopped reading, until I came to this wonderful blog two months ago, and suddenly EUREKA!
 Everything makes sense.
 Nobody had told me until now the dangers of fluoroquinolones.
 It is true that there are people who notice the problems of the antibiotic while taking it and have to leave it, it started a month later, but everything fits.
 My symptoms include: